 That Joker smile Travolta’s sporting is supposed to be the result of taking the wrong medication.
 My favorite thing about this is that the scene plays out pretty normally aside from the digitally added smile.
 It’s clear that this scene was shot with a completely different tone in mind, but the genius editors saw a place to shoehorn in some (arguably) kid-friendly comedy.

-There’s another part where Travolta finds out his dog has died (spoiler!) and the scene ends with a brief shot of his sad face that abruptly cuts away.
-I’d put money down that says in the original version, he pulls out a gun right and wildly points it at every person in the room while delivering an F-bomb-laced monologue about how that damn dog was the only thing he had left, his one true, honest friend in a world here he himself is becoming obsolete.
+There’s another part where Travolta finds out (spoiler!) his dog has died and the scene ends with a brief shot of his sad face that abruptly cuts away.
+I’d put money down that says in the original version, he pulls out a gun and threatens to kill everyone while delivering an F-bomb-laced monologue about how that damn dog was the only thing he had left, his one true, honest friend in a world where he himself is becoming obsolete.

 If anyone can get ahold of the director’s original cut, it should play in film festivals followed immediately by the theatrical version.
 You could totally do it, the theatrical version is less than 90 minutes long, and people will go bananas.
 The two versions screened back-to-back could make this ridiculous flick a cult classic.
 How else could Seth Green being molested by a gorilla possibly be considered funny?